-Before looking at some of the main characteristics of cancer cells in detail, it is worth understanding what causes cancer.
+Before looking at some of the main characteristics of cancer cells in detail, it's worth understanding what causes cancer.

 Depending on the impact of the carcinogen on the cell, the type of cancer that develops (from the cancerous cells) would be different from other types of cancer.
 For instance, while some of the tumors that develop may be benign; others may be more aggressive and rapidly spread to other parts of the body.

 * While there are different types of cancer cells as there are cancers, they all share a number of characteristics.

 For the most part, normal cells adopt a specific, uniform cell shape once they differentiate.
 Depending on the cell, this may allow the cell to effectively perform their function in the body.